GCSouzaLab/DesignPatterns/README.md

 It helps us with managing resources, such as databases, network connections, or other shared objects.

 ** But remember, that it's not a good idea to use a Singleton for a global variable.

+## Proxy

+Proxy is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.
+It forbid the access to the original object, and instead, it provides a new interface to it.
+Following the principle "Prefer interfaces to classes".
+We can control the management of requisitions to applications, and decide if we want to do something before or after the main function.